codeforsanjose/open311-gateway/_Docs/ServiceRouter.md

 ## Search

 ### Device ID
 If the user wishes to review all of their issues, then we need a list of Service Provider ID's for all of their previously created issues.
 This will be passed in the Search request GET at the "/requests" endpoint.
 The Gateway will send appropriate search requests to each Service Provider for the specified DeviceID, consolidate the returned data, and send it back in the GET response.
-If the list of previous Service Providers is not provided, then the current City will be
+If the list of previous Service Providers is not provided, the search will be limited to the current City.

 ### Location